hyun-jin891/hyun-jin891.github.io/_posts/study/rosalind/2023-09-30-Identify-Motif.md

 * There are some sequences which have the common motif
 * However, we don't know what the motif is (we know the size)
 * We should identify the indexes representing the start point of motif in each suggested sequence (It gonna be saved as index_list)
-* After defining the score representing how much the list is correct, we calculate and select the maximum score
+* After defining the score representing how much the list is correct, we calculate and select the maximum score<br>

 ![그림1](https://github.com/hyun-jin891/hyun-jin891.github.io/blob/master/assets/img/147.png?raw=true){: width="600" height="600"}